 "I'm gonna play some piano, I'm going to sing, I'm going to dance, I'm going to play some percussions, the trumpet, as many things as I can.
 My mission, as always, is to entertain the people, make them have a good time and enjoy themselves, that's the idea."

-"I'm so grateful and really excited and happy because there are only three jazz musicians in the history of the medal."
+Sandoval says of the medal: "I'm so grateful and really excited and happy because there are only three jazz musicians in the history of the medal - Duke Ellington, Count Basie and Ella Fitzgerald.
+For me, it's a huge honour to be in such company."